WalletWasabi/WasabiDoc/docs/FAQ/FAQ-Introduction.md

 ### What are the minimal requirements to run Wasabi?

 Wasabi runs in most operating systems with 64-bit architecture.
-For the complete list of all the officially supported software and devices by Wasabi Wallet. click [here](https://github.com/zkSNACKs/WalletWasabi/blob/master/WalletWasabi.Documentation/WasabiCompatibility.md).
+For the complete list of all the officially supported software and devices by Wasabi Wallet, click [here](https://github.com/zkSNACKs/WalletWasabi/blob/master/WalletWasabi.Documentation/WasabiCompatibility.md).

 :::